-This is my personal recipe that I have been using for years!
+This is my personal Instant Pot pork tamale recipe that I have been using for years!
 The first year I bravely decided to undertake this Christmas tradition, I went on a mission to make the most flavorful, authentic tamales to ever be eaten in America (or close to it).

 Flavor is very important to me and my family, so bland tamales just won't do!
 In this recipe, you'll make a red chili sauce (purée) that will be added to the meat filling and masa (dough) for a hint of spice, along with other traditional seasonings.
 The meat filling and dough are so tender, moist, and melt-in-your-mouth delicious!

-If you love Mexican food as much as I do, be sure to also try my yummy, homemade Chicken Enchiladas with Sour Cream Sauce and Instant Pot Chicken Tortilla Soup!
+If you love Mexican food as much as I do, be sure to also try my Homemade Corn Tortillas and Instant Pot Chicken Tortilla Soup.
+For yummy Tex-Mex meals, try my Chicken Enchiladas, Chili Con Carne, and Chicken Enchilada Casserole.

 What are Tamales?